Update on COVID-19 Vaccine Availability in States/UTs | Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 |

-More than 101.7crore(1,01,78,96,755) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.
+More than 102 crore (1,02,05,09,915) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.